phamour/Gengr/README.md

 **Note that** the vertex id is formated in human-readable version, which means it should vary from 1 to N.

-- Example of a K3 graph (complet graph with 3 vertices):
+- Example of a K3 graph (complete graph with 3 vertices):

   ```
   1 2